MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-python-content.md

-This reference architecture shows how to build a scalable solution for batch scoring models [Azure Machine Learning][amls].
+This architecture guide shows how to build a scalable solution for batch scoring models [Azure Machine Learning][amls].
 The solution can be used as a template and can generalize to different problems.

 ## Architecture